Bankruptcy and How It Affects Tax Debts

 Chapter 7 is sometimes called a "straight" bankruptcy because it provides for the full discharge of allowable debts.
 The bankruptcy court effectively takes control of your assets and liquidates them as necessary to pay off as much of your debt as possible.
-If you don't have sufficient assets to cover all your debts, you're no longer responsible for those unpaid balances after your bankruptcy is discharged.
+You're no longer responsible for those unpaid balances after your bankruptcy discharged if you don't have sufficient assets to cover all your debts.